bennn/gfd-oopsla-2023/oopsla-2023/artifact/README.md

      (lambda (bm-name perf-info benchmark-dir) untyped-strategy))`

 Finally, rerun `rational-experiment/run.sh`.
-The directory `rational-experiment/out/` should have 3 additional files from running the strategy with boundary profile, statistical profile (self), and statistical profile (total) information.
-All three files will have the same results if you used `untyped-strategy` above.
+The directory `rational-experiment/out/` should have 3 additional files from running your strategy with the boundary profiler, statistical profiler (self), and statistical profiler (total).
+If you used `untyped-strategy` from above, All three files will have the same results.

-To implement a smarter strategy than "make everything untyped", look at the code for examples.
+To implement a smarter strategy than "make everything untyped", look to the code for examples.

 After running, the next step is to render the results: